Wallaby Jim of the Islands

 Wallaby Jim of the Islands is a 1937 American adventure film directed by Charles Lamont and written by Bennett Cohen and Houston Branch.
-The film stars George F. Houston, Ruth Coleman, Douglas Walton, Wilhelm von Brincken, Mamo Clark and Colin Campbell.
-The film was released on December 17, 1937, by Grand National Films Inc., a poverty row studio.
+The film stars George F. Houston, Ruth Coleman, Douglas Walton, Wilhelm von Brincken, Mamo Clark, and Colin Campbell.
+The film was released on December 17, 1937, by Grand National Films Inc., a poverty-row studio.

 Plot

 Jim and his men found a valuable source of pearls in the South Pacific.
-However, his partner Brooks lost most of their money on gambling and Jim now has no money to fill the claim for the pearls.
-His rival Ritcher takes advantage of the situation.
+However, his partner Brooks lost most of their money on gambling, and Jim now has no money to claim the pearls.
+His rival, Ritcher, takes advantage of the situation.